vadimeisenbergibm/envoy-generic-forward-proxy/README.md

 `kubectl exec -it sidecar-forward-proxy -c sleep bash`

-* Test the envoy proxy with NGINX proxy.
+* Test the Envoy proxy with NGINX proxy.
 Note that here the traffic is catched by iptables and forwarded to the Envoy proxy.

   `curl httpbin.org/headers -H "foo:bar"`